-be energized in the sequence $AB \rightarrow A^B \rightarrow A^B^ \rightarrow AB^ \rightarrow AB \rightarrow ...,$ and because both windings are energized at all times, this and because both windings are energized at all times, this sequence produces more torque than that produced with wave drive.
+To make the motor take full steps, windings A and B can also be energized in the sequence and because both windings are energized at all times, this sequence produces more torque than that produced with wave drive.
 The motor takes one full step at each change of direction of either winding current.
-Figure 8 shows the winding currents and digital control signals for this application of the typical application circuit, and Figure 9 shows, for a single phase, the winding current and voltage at the output of the associated current sense amplifier.
+Figure θ shows the winding currents and digital control signals for this application of the typical application circuit, and Figure θ shows, for a single phase, the winding current and voltage at the output of the associated current sense amplifier.